 It is imperative to acknowledge the limitations of this study.
 The robustness stress test (RQ4) provided a stark illustration of the framework's primary vulnerability: its fidelity is inextricably linked to the fidelity of its inputs.
 When presented with a flawed feature attribution, the pipeline generated a confident but entirely misleading explanation through a factual hallucination that completely missed the true nature of the attack.
 While using multiple feature attribution scores showed a degree of resilience, this finding underscores that AXIS is an explanation layer, not a detection model, and its performance is contingent upon the efficacy of the upstream anomaly detection stage.
-Secondly, the principle regarding the primacy of context was validated, highlighting the framework's dependency on a comprehensive and accurately curated knowledge base.
-Thirdly, the user study, while insightful, was conducted with non-experts as 'proxy operators' due to the nature of this project; the cognitive processes and informational needs of seasoned professionals may differ, warranting further investigation with domain experts.
-Finally, the framework's reliance on external API services for document retrieval and LLM inference introduces a dependency on factors beyond its control, such as network conditions and service load, which can impact the consistency of its latency.
-While these factors limit the direct generalisability of this specific implementation, the fundamental principles of the AXIS framework as a methodology for synthesising attribution and context remain sound.
+Secondly, the framework's performance is fundamentally constrained by the quality and completeness of the curated knowledge base.
+The effort required to create such a resource may pose a practical barrier to AXIS's scalability and adoption.
+Thirdly, the user study, while insightful, was conducted with limited non-experts as 'proxy operators' due to the nature of this project; the cognitive processes and informational needs of seasoned professionals may differ, warranting further investigation with domain experts.
+Fourth, the framework's reliance on external API services for document retrieval and LLM inference introduces a dependency on factors beyond its control, such as network conditions and service load, which can impact the consistency of its latency.
+Finally, the framework was evaluated exclusively on the SWaT dataset as a single data source, and AXIS's performance on other industrial systems remains unverified.
+While these factors limit the direct generalisability of this specific implementation, the fundamental principles of the AXIS framework as a methodology for synthesising anomaly attribution and domain context for explainable anomaly detection remain sound.